msxenon/flutter_reference/README.md

 flutter.dev/docs , Medium.com, YouTube.com, raywenderlich.com
 ## Interview questions.
 #1 https://github.com/whatsupcoders/Flutter-Interview-Questions
+-Explain the Stateful Widget Lifecycle?
+-Why is the build() method on State and not StatefulWidget?
 #2 https://www.raywenderlich.com/10971345-flutter-interview-questions-and-answers
 *Focus on the following*.
 -How does Flutter run the code on Android & iOS?